kenatiod/MUT/Understanding Machine Understanding.md

 Another important philosophical distinction is between different types or levels of understanding.
 One view distinguishes between "shallow" and "deep" understanding, where the former consists of a superficial grasp of facts or procedures, while the latter involves a more profound appreciation of underlying principles, relationships, and implications (Chi et al., 1994).
 Deep understanding is often associated with the ability to transfer knowledge to novel contexts, generate new inferences, and produce creative insights.

 No one doubts that small children have some level of understanding of their world, but much of that understanding may be wrong and expected to change with maturation.
 Having understanding at all, and having deep understanding grounded in facts, are separated by accusation of facts and experiences.
+As children mature, they gain the trust of others that they "understand what they are talking about."
+That trust does not come all at once, or over all subjects at the same time.

 A related distinction is between "know-how" and "know-that" understanding, or between procedural and declarative knowledge (Ryle, 1949).
 Procedural knowledge is the ability to perform a skill or action, often without being able to articulate the rules or principles underlying that ability.
 Declarative knowledge, in contrast, is the ability to explicitly state facts, concepts, and propositions.
 Some argue that genuine understanding requires both forms of knowledge, integrating practical competence with theoretical articulation.